gerardog/gsudo/docs/docs/security.md

 > Same-desktop Elevation in UAC isn't a security boundary.
 It can be hijacked by unprivileged software that runs on the same desktop.
 Same-desktop Elevation should be considered a convenience feature.

-This literally means: <b>UAC is a tool to protect you from shooting yourself in the foot.
+This literally means: <b>UAC is a tool that protects you from shooting yourself in the foot.
 The only thing that protects you from malicious processes is your Anti Virus software</b>.

-This contradicts the premises on which they decided not to create a Windows `sudo`, because UAC is not really a complete isolation that `sudo` will break.
-And if you want to avoid shooting yourself in the foot (running as admin something not intended to be admin), Window isolation is not always the best alternative, because:
+This contradicts the premises on which they decided not to create a Windows `sudo`: If UAC can be hijacked, if it is not really a complete isolation that `sudo` will break, and is meant to protect you from yourself (running as admin something not intended to be admin), then Windows UIPI isolation without `sudo` is not always the best alternative, because:

-- You loose important time by switching between elevated and unelevated windows, which leads to running non-admin stuff as admin to avoid context switching...
+- You loose important time by switching between elevated and unelevated windows, which leads you to elevate the whole console beforehand, effectively running non-admin stuff as admin to minimize context switching...
-- ... or even worse: you suffer from "elevation fatigue", which is, you tend to elevate everything 'just in case' one future command could require admin privileges.
+- ... or even worse: you suffer from "elevation fatigue", which is, you tend to elevate everything console 'just in case' one future command could require admin privileges.

-Therefore, in my opinion, it is fine to run a sudo tool for windows.
-A tool that allows you to cherry-pick which commands to elevate.
+Therefore, in my opinion, the best way to not shoot yourself in the foot is to use a `sudo` tool that allows you to easily cherry-pick which commands to elevate.

 ## Is it safe to run gsudo?

 To answer this question, lets explore how gsudo could be used as an attack vector for escalation of privileges.

+- **It could allow a medium integrity process to drive a high integrity/admin process**:

+  When gsudo is elevates in the same console, it creates a connection between a medium and a high integrity process.
+A malicious process (at medium integrity) can then drive the medium integrity console hosting the high integrity process.
+For example, by sending keystrokes and scrapping the screen.

+  This also applies to other apps that perform mixed elevation today.

+  But, if UAC can be hijacked directly, and your AV is your only protection: What's the difference when using a `sudo` tool?

+- **Abusing `gsudo cache` to elevate a process silently:**

+   `gsudo credentials cache` allows many elevations with only one UAC popup.
+But there is a reason why the cache is disabled by default: AFAIK its impossible to secure a running instance of the credentials cache without changing Windows itself.

+   The process that invokes gsudo will be allowed by the cache (when enabled) to elevate again, but is running at the unprotected medium integrity level.
+A malicious process also at medium level can inject it's code in the allowed process and trick gsudo to request elevation silently.

+- **Bugs in gsudo itself**:

+   Any piece of software may contain bugs.
+And `gsudo` is no exception.
+The source code is available since the first release and code reviews and audits are always welcome.